-- appointing the president and deputy-presidents;
+- appointing the President and Deputy Presidents;

 - approving financial statements;

-- appointing the CEO and evaluating the CEO's performance; and
+- evaluating the CEO's performance; and

 - making and amending By-Laws.

-All directors undergo Australia, New Zealand and country of origin police checks before their appointment.
+As part of the due diligence process, all Directors undergo Australia, New Zealand and country of origin police checks before their appointment.

-The Board has delegated a range of its powers, duties and responsibilities to its committees, management, divisions and disciplinary tribunals.
+The Board has delegated a range of its powers, duties and responsibilities to its Committees, management, Divisions and disciplinary tribunals.
 The Board reviews each delegation at least annually.

 Each Board meeting agenda includes the business of the meeting and: